 Having received the Allies’ terms, the delegates needed approval from the Berlin government to accept them and sign an armistice.
 Unable to encode and send the text of the armistice terms by telegram (because of the number of printed pages) they sent Captain von Helldorff, the delegation’s interpreter, to deliver a copy to Field Marshal Hindenburg’s Spa Headquarters.
 Travelling by car and facing artillery fire from his own side in the La Capelle area where the delegation had crossed the lines on 7 November, von Helldorff did not arrive until Saturday morning, 9 November.

 That day, Prince Max, the (last) Imperial Chancellor, removed Wilhelm II as Kaiser (who was in Spa at the time) before announcing his own resignation.
 He was succeeded as Chancellor by Friedrich Ebert, leader of the Social Democratic Party in the Reichstag.
 The following evening (Sunday 10 November), Erzberger received permission to agree to the Allies’ terms.
-The next day, Monday 11th, the armistice papers were (reportedly) signed at 5:00 am Allied time (several minutes later actually) and the cease-fire that finally ended the war began at 11:00 am Allied time.
+The next day, Monday 11th, the armistice papers were (reportedly) signed at 5:00 am Allied time (actually, several minutes later) and the cease-fire that finally ended the war began at 11:00 am Allied time.
 5

-(The English translations from French sources cited here are by the author of this article.)
+(The English translations from French sources cited here are by the author.)

 2. See the ‘Spa-Senlis Telegrams and the German Armistice Delegation’ on this website.

 3. Warrington Dawson (Ed), The War Memoirs of William Graves Sharp, American Ambassador to France 1914-1919.
 ‘October 30, 1918’.
 (1931).
 Online.